Diversity Analysis of Bit-Interleaved Coded Multiple Beamforming with Orthogonal Frequency Division Multiplexing: Maximum Achievable Diversity of BICMB-OFDM

 \ifCLASSOPTIONonecolumn

 \else

 \fi

-A method to derive the $\alpha$-spectra is illustrated by the following simple example.
-For this example, the system is composed of a $4$-state $1/2$-rate convolutional encoder and a spatial de-multiplexer rotating with an order of $a$, $b$, $c$, and $d$ which represent the four streams of transmission.
+A method to derive the $\alpha$-spectra is illustrated by the following simple example. \\\textbf{Example:} Consider that the system is composed of a $4$-state $R_c=1/2$ convolutional encoder and a spatial de-multiplexer rotating with an order of $a$, $b$, $c$, and $d$ which represent the four streams of transmission.
 Fig. \ref{fig:trellis_alpha} represents a trellis diagram of this convolutional encoder for one period at the steady state.
 Since a convolutional code is linear, the all-zeros codeword is assumed to be the input to the encoder.
-To find a transfer function of a convolutional code and a spatial de-multiplexer, the branches are labeled as a combination of $a^{\beta_a}$, $b^{\beta_b}$, $c^{\beta_c}$, and $d^{\beta_d}$, where the exponent denotes the number of usage of each subchannel which contributes to detecting the wrong branch by the detector.
-Additionally, $Z^{\beta_Z}$, whose exponent satisfies $\beta_Z = \beta_a+\beta_b+\beta_c+\beta_d$, is included to get the relationship between the Hamming distance $d_H$ and $\alpha$-spectrum of an error event.
+To find a transfer function of a convolutional code and a spatial de-multiplexer, the branches are labeled as a combination of $a^{\beta_a}$, $b^{\beta_b}$, $c^{\beta_c}$, and $d^{\beta_d}$, where the exponent denotes the number of usage for each subchannel which causes error decoding.
+Additionally, $Z^{\beta_Z}$, whose exponent satisfies $\beta_Z = \beta_a+\beta_b+\beta_c+\beta_d$, is included to get the relation between the Hamming distance $d_H$ \cite{Lin_ECC} of two codewords and $\alpha$-spectrum of an error event.
 Furthermore, the non-zero states are symbolically labeled from $X_{11}$ to $X_{23}$ as in Fig. \ref{fig:trellis_alpha}, while the zero state is labeled as $X_i$ if branches split and $X_o$ if branches merge, also as shown in Fig. \ref{fig:trellis_alpha}.